wei/curl/README.md

-# Github Action for curl
+# GitHub Action for curl

-Wraps the curl CLI to be used in Github Actions.
-See also [Github Action for wget](https://github.com/marketplace/actions/github-action-for-wget).
+Wraps the curl CLI to be used in GitHub Actions.
+See also [GitHub Action for wget](https://github.com/marketplace/actions/github-action-for-wget).

 ## Features